jxnblk/mdx-deck/README.md

 ### Built-in Layouts

-mdx-deck includes some built-in layouts for inverting theme colors and changing the layout of a slide.
+MDX Deck includes some built-in layouts for inverting theme colors and changing the layout of a slide.
 Read more about [built-in layouts](docs/components.md#layouts).

 ## Presenter Mode

-mdx-deck includes a built-in _Presenter Mode_, with a preview of the next slide and a timer.
+MDX Deck includes a built-in _Presenter Mode_, with a preview of the next slide and a timer.

 ![presenter mode screenshot](docs/images/presenter-mode.png)